Shedding light on the truth

 Advice for those seeking the Society’s assistance who are not Law Enforcement Officers

-The Vidocq Society acts as confidential consultants to police agencies with the hope of assisting authorities in solving difficult cold cases that have been ruled a homicide.
+The Vidocq Society acts as confidential consultants to law enforcement agencies with the hope of assisting authorities in solving difficult cold cases that have been ruled a homicide or where there is strong evidence indicative of a homicide.

 • We do not work cases involving missing persons.